How will Brexit affect the Netherlands?

 Following ratification of the withdrawal agreement by the European Union and the United Kingdom, Brexit took place on 31 January 2020, Since then the UK has no longer been part of the EU.
 Negotiations then began on the future relationship between the EU and the UK, culminating in a Trade and Cooperation Agreement on 24 December 2020.

 As the Netherlands has longstanding and close bonds with the UK, Brexit affects the Netherlands in many ways.
 These bonds are not just financial and economic, but also political, as the Netherlands and the UK often shared the same views on policies and funding.
-Brexit is set to affect the following areas in any event:
+The following areas have been impacted by Bexit:

 - trade and industry,

 - education and research,

 Long-term and short-term costs

 Our audit of the Dutch government’s preparations for Brexit that we published on 10 December 2018 lists the various costs of Brexit for the Netherlands (data for mid-2018):